 Most solar panel manufacturers offer a 10-year materials warranty, but the best solar panels come with a 12, 15, or even 25-year warranty.
-LG offers a 12-year warranty against any defects in their solar panels, two years above the industry standard.
+LG offers an industry-leading 25-year warranty against any defects in their solar panels, two years above the industry standard.

 How much do LG solar panels cost?